kostasada7/Community-Detection-in-Historical-Graphs/README.md

 t-iLPA, which operates on interval-based edge information.

-t-wLPA, which leverages weighted edges to better capture temporal dynamics.
+t-wLPA, which leverages weighted edges to capture temporal dynamics.

 Each branch contains the code corresponding to its respective method.
 The data and intervals methodology branch includes the interval-processing code used for the Orkut dataset, as well as two real-world datasets that share a uniform time interval across all edges.